streamnative/pulsar-hub/connectors/debezium-postgres-source/2.5.1/debezium-postgres-source.md

         --namespace default \
         --source-config '{"database.hostname": "localhost","database.port": "5432","database.user": "postgres","database.password": "postgres","database.dbname": "postgres","database.server.name": "dbserver1","schema.whitelist": "inventory","pulsar.service.url": "pulsar://127.0.0.1:6650"}'
         ```

+        > **Note**
+        >
+        > Currently, the destination topic (specified by the `destination-topic-name` option ) is a required configuration but it is not used for the Debezium connector to save data.
+The Debezium connector saves data on the following 4 types of topics:
+        >
+        > - One topic for storing the database metadata messages.
+It is named with the database server name ( `database.server.name`), like `public/default/database.server.name`.
+        > - One topic (`database.history.pulsar.topic`) for storing the database history information.
+The connector writes and recovers DDL statements on this topic.
+        > - One topic (`offset.storage.topic`) for storing the offset metadata messages.
+The connector saves the last successfully-committed offsets on this topic.
+        > - One per-table topic.
+The connector writes change events for all operations that occur in a table to a single Pulsar topic that is specific to that table.
+        >
+        > If automatic topic creation is disabled on the Pulsar broker, you need to manually create these 4 types of topics and the destination topic.

    * Use the **YAML** configuration file as shown previously.